Rigshospitalet-KFNM/DicomNode/docs/source/tutorials/building_a_report.md

 # Rest of the pipeline

 def generate_report(images, input_data):
-  # Notice lack of file extension as the libraries handle thi
+  # Notice lack of file extension as the libraries handle this
   report = Report(f'{PatientID}')

   report.append(Section('This is the first section')) # The first method